rwn-aymn/Rwn-Aymn/README.md

 - 👋 Hi, I’m @rwn-aymn
 - 👀 I’m interested in ML , AI , Data science , Data analysis , computer vision , Deep learning
+- And this project is for Stroke prediction

 <!---